You can find the range of titles here: “Jeans sweater”

 Short-legged dog breeds in particular get cold stomachs in winter

-Greyhounds have no undercoat and are sensitive to wet and cold
+and Greyhounds have no undercoat and are sensitive to wet and cold

 Dog coat - sense or nonsense?